AerialRobotics-IITK/ariitk_best_practices/README.md

     This is the sample rosinstall file for cloning the repository [catkin_simple](https://github.com/catkin/catkin_simple) using https.
 More repositories can be added as required.
     * template_ssh.rosinstall
     This is the sample rosinstall file for cloning the same repository as above, but using ssh keys.
-* lib_package_template
+* pcl_ransac
 This folder contains the code for the custom libraries that you have written for use in your ROS package. this should not contain any ROS code, and should be modular so that it can be used in other packages as well.
     * include
-        * lib_package_template
+        * pcl_ransac
             * template.hpp
             These file(s) contains all the includes for the library, and the declarations for all the variables+functions  in the library.
-All of this is put in a class/classes under the common namespace ar_iitk::lib_package_template.
+All of this is put in a class/classes under the common namespace ariitk::pcl_ransac.
 If the function definitions are one-liners, they may be defined here.
 Otherwise only declarations are to be written here.
     * src
         * template.cpp
-        These cpp file(s) contain the actual definitions for all the functions declared in the header files inside lib_package_template/include/lib_package_template/, in serial order.
+        These cpp file(s) contain the actual definitions for all the functions declared in the header files inside pcl_ransac/include/pcl_ransac/, in serial order.
     * test
     This folder contains the code for testing individual functions using [googletest](https://github.com/google/googletest).
 Instead of running the entire code, you can check particular functions, whether they are producing the correct output or not.
         * include
-            * lib_package_template_test
+            * pcl_ransac_test
                 * template_test.hpp
         * src
             * template_test.cpp